-Cleo, our hyper-diligent Anatolian Shepherd / Great Pyrenees mix and our rascally Brussel’s Griffon-mix (rescued July 5th, 2017) travel up and down I-35 with us, and loves to romp with our grandsons.
+Cleo, our hyper-diligent Anatolian Shepherd / Great Pyrenees mix and Kolbe, our rascally Brussel’s Griffon-mix (rescued July 5th, 2017), travel up and down I-35 with us.
+They love to romp and play with our grandsons.